 Using screenprinting and natural dyeing techniques, I reproduced a 1:1 scale textile of each frottage.
 Each Tamworth specimen is dyed with the bark or leaves of a relative growing far away.
 Specimens of the species were found in Melbourne, Canberra, Maslin Beach and Goolwa (South Australia).
 Taking a rubbing in one location, and reproducing the rubbing with dye of the same species growing elsewhere, enacted connections between sites, people and plants.
 It recorded personal connections to specific trees, and how we connect with, and need, the more-than-human world.
-The following pages record the stories of the trees and their human friends.
+The book and accompanying dyed and printed cloth provide a record of these relations.
 The participants in this project have collaborated with me and the trees, revealing that not all humans suffer Plant Blindness.

 ¹ Hall, Matthew.
 Plants as Persons: A Philosophical Botany.
 Religion and the Environment.
 Albany, New York: SUNY, 2011, p.5.